heategn/scratch/README.md

 Future improvements could include a method to generate rules using a guided process instead of requiring the user to write the rule by hand.

 Bash 4.3.48 (Not guaranteed to be portable nor bug-free)

+# bash/stopwatch

+This will take an integer representing the number of minutes to countdown and perform an action.
+Currently, it displays a kdialog.